RecExplainer: Aligning Large Language Models for Explaining Recommendation Models: Methodologies

 \subsection{Hybrid Alignment}

 The intention alignment approach entirely depends on user/item embeddings to decode preference-related information, which may lead to a too strict hypothesis.
-During the training of model $f$, a certain degree of information will inevitably be lost, such as it is hard to fully identify every one item in user history from the encoded user embeddings.
-To mitigate the information lost, we design the third approach, combining both the previous approaches, call "hybrid alignment".
+During the training of model $f$, a certain degree of information will inevitably be lost, such as it is hard to fully identify every item in user history from the encoded user embeddings.
+To mitigate the information lost, we design the third approach called "hybrid alignment", combining both the previous approaches.
 All Task 1 through 6 are included. for tasks that involve user history or item candidates, hybrid alignment not only include both data forms of behavior alignment and intention alignment, but also add a new data form: simultaneously put both user history/item candidates and user/item embeddings in the query prompt.
-Figure~\ref{fig:model02}(c) demonstrates the input prompt.
+Thus, a prompt may look like: "[some system prompts here] Given a user with history: [a vector of user embedding], item title$_1$, item title$_2$, ..., generate the next most likely item title."